800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Day 11: Bangkok, Thailand | City of Life

 This morning, fly to lively Bangkok, Thailand’s capital.
-Breeze Admire the golden statues found within Bangkok’s Grand Palace through customs and immigration upon arrival and departure with special VIP assistance.
-Transfer to your luxurious hotel on the banks of the Chao Phraya River.
-The remainder of your day is at leisure to enjoy the amenities at your award-winning hotel.
+Breeze through customs and immigration upon arrival with special VIP assistance.
+Transfer to your luxurious, award-winning hotel on the banks of the Chao Phraya River, and settle in with time for lunch on your own.
+Then, begin a boat ride along the river and klongs (canals) for an ideal introduction to local life, followed by time at leisure.

 The Peninsula Bangkok | Meals: B